 SBA Loans

-SBA 7(a) and 504 loans are government-backed loans from the U.S. Small Business Administration that offer some of the most attractive terms and conditions for small businesses.
-These loans can provide funding of up to $5 million, with repayment periods of up to 10 years for working capital and equipment, and up to 25 years for larger assets like real estate.
+SBA 7(a) and 504 loans are government-backed financing programs from the U.S. Small Business Administration that offer some of the most attractive terms and conditions for small businesses.
+Loan amounts can go up to $5 million, with repayment periods of up to 10 years for working capital and equipment, and up to 25 years for larger assets like real estate.

 Traditional Bank Loans